9.3 Recovery of overpayments

 Returning recipients

-When a former social assistance recipient returns to Ontario Works, the delivery agent should review the file to determine whether there are any outstanding overpayments that are subject to recovery, including past Social Benefits Tribunal (SBT) decisions and previously written off overpayments (for more information, please see the Administrative write off process section).
+When a former social assistance recipient returns to Ontario Works, the delivery agent should review the file to determine whether there are any outstanding overpayments that are subject to recovery, including past Social Benefits Tribunal (SBT) decisions and previously written off overpayments (for more information, please see the Administrative write-off process section).

-The delivery agent must advise the recipient (and spouse, if applicable) in writing that the outstanding overpayment is being recovered.
+The delivery agent must advise the recipient in writing (and spouse, if applicable) that the outstanding overpayment is being recovered.

 If a case with an outstanding overpayment is being granted assistance retroactively, recovery of the overpayment must be applied to the retroactive payment.